kd5jrb/CYB333-Project/README.md

 python.exe checkhash.py sample.txt EF537F25C895BFA782526529A9B63D97AA631564D5D789C2B765448C8635FB6C
 ```
 # Try it out on other files!
-A great place to download Python Project is the Python Package Index (PyPI) URL: https://pypi.org/
+A great place to download Python Projects is the Python Package Index (PyPI) URL: https://pypi.org/
 Find an interesting package to download and make sure to view and use the hashes with this program
 to verify the integrity of the download.